 If buyers can quickly find an item at each stop in the Ben Thanh market, this is not the case in the wholesale market Binh Tay.
 One is known for its imprint of the French architectural heritage in Saigon, the other is distinguished by a perfectly oriental style.

-Built in 1928 by a Chinese businessman Quach Dam whose statue for his homage is still present, the place played a major role in trade between Saigon and the localities of the Mekong Delta.
-Since its activity for almost 90 years, it has undergone three restorations in 1992, 2006 and the last started in 2016, had been completed in late 2018.
+Built in 1928 by Chinese businessman Quach Dam whose statue for his homage is still present, the place played a major role in trade between Saigon and the localities of the Mekong Delta.
+Since its activity for almost 90 years, it has undergone three restorations in 1992, 2006 and the last started in 2016 which had been completed in late 2018.
 Covering an area of around 2.5 ha with two floors, it is the unique market in Ho Chi Minh - a city with an airy green space inside.

-Resemble a pagoda tower, its main entrance overlooking Thap Muoi Street is recognizable with a clock with four facades evoking a certain French touch.
+Resembling a pagoda tower, its main entrance overlooking Thap Muoi Street is recognisable with a clock with four facades evoking a certain French touch.
 The rest of the Binh Tay market sectors are distinguished by typically Asian motifs.
 The roof is covered with Yin-Yang tiles decorated with a blue ceramic dragon.
 The same goes for the roof of four entrance overlooking Le Tan Ke, Thap Muoi, Tran Binh and Phan Van Khoe streets.

 Renowned for being one of the liveliest markets in the city, you can get great deals by buying a series of items at more than 2,300 multi-coloured stands.
 Otherwise, a stroll around the stalls filled with exotic scents to observe the merchants, living at full speed, is also worthwhile.
 Nice change of scenery guaranteed.